About Capital One Venture Card

 Getting the Venture card also gives you membership in the Visa Signature plan, through which you get a complimentary concierge service, possible upgrades at hotels, as well as 24-hour travel assistance in case you have a money emergency abroad.

-Redeeming Your Points for Airfare, Travel or Cold, Hard Cash
+Redeem Your Points for Airfare, Travel or Cash

 Capital One also offers a really cool gadget called the Purchase Eraser.
 It does exactly what it sounds like it does.
 With a few clicks, you can magically make travel-related purchases disappear!
 We watched a demo of the Purchase Eraser to get a feel for how it works.